How to Live With a Narcissist Husband? 15 Signs and Ways to Deal

 - Expecting favorable treatment

-- Taking advantage of others to get own needs or wants met
+- Taking advantage of others to get their own needs or wants met

 - Being unable to empathize with other people